m-gracia/esp32-bike-computer-main/README.md

 ## Schemes and connections
 There are some [Fritzing](https://fritzing.org/) schemes located on the [schemes](schemes) folder.
-There are created for soldering on a quick breadboard.
+They are designed for soldering on a quick breadboard.
 I have glue a small square of plastic sponge to support the SIM808 module.

 ![Breadboard Scheme](docs/images/breadboardScheme.jpg)